LincaMarius/ISAP-1_Schematic/README.md

 We will use Transistor–transistor logic (TTL) technology from the 7400 series.

-I want to make the ISAP-1 computer in modular form.

-After studying the block diagram, I came to the conclusion that we can systematize the ISAP-1 computer into the following modules:
-- Power Supply
-- Front Panel
-- Central Processing Unit
-- Memory
-- Output
-- Back Plane

-The final structure of the SAP-1 computer and implicitly the ISAP-1 computer is:
+The structure of the SAP-1 computer and by implication the ISAP-1 computer is:

 ![ Figure 1 ](/Pictures/Figure1.png)